gregreindel/llm-exe-lambda/readme.md

   "message": [
     {
       "role": "user",
-      "content": "Talk like a kitten.
+      "content": "Talk like a pirate.
 Hello!"
     }
   ]
 }